mattstratton/workstation-cookbook/README.md

 Requirements
 ------------
 This cookbook assumes OS X 10.10 "Yosemite".
 It has only been tested with chef-client 12.
+It actually kind of breaks with 12.3.0, so it's recommended to use 12.0.3.
+Which will get messed up with the chef-dk that it installs.
+See [this PR on the Homebrew cookbook](https://github.com/opscode-cookbooks/homebrew/pull/72)

 ### Cookbooks
 * git
 * homebrew
+* chef-dk

 Recipes
 -----------------